“Life shrinks or expands in proportion to one’s courage.”

 Three tips that can help you:

-• Ride on the emotion but have a plan.
+- Ride on the emotion but have a plan.
 Even though the emotion of having had enough and so on can propel you forward you also need a plan because that emotion can weaken.
 So plan.
 And write down that plan in steps.
 Keep the plan as simple as you can and focus on just taking one step until it is done and then focus on the next step.

-• Talk to people who have gone where you want to go.
+- Talk to people who have gone where you want to go.
 Find the information that can help you to grow in the way that you want.
 Talk to people and read what have been written in books and online.
 But be sure to only listen to people who have actually gone where you want to go.
-Life is too short to waste on the advice of people who just want to say something or armchair theorist.
+Life is too short to waste on the advice of people who just want to say something or are an armchair theorist.

 4. Put in the work if you want the results.